taurusilver7/instagram-2.0/README.md

 - The form is set to recieve the comment and the button was disabled to blank comments (spaces) and a function to sendComments is created for it.
 - A new helper function to create a new collection the existing _/posts/_ and add the document data to it.
 - The comment section structure is created with conditon (comments.length > 0)
+- import react moment dependency to parse timestamp to the comments according to the location.

 # Next.js + Tailwind CSS.